SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 6. The primary contact completing the submission process must be authorised to submit the film for consideration including permission from a distributor or sales agent representing the film and must have obtained necessary permissions for the inclusion of copyrighted music and/or images within the films.
 With this submission, the applicant confirms that they possess all rights necessary for the screening of the submitted film at this film festival.

-7. Films must have been completed on or after 1st January 2017 with a maximum duration of 30 minutes including credits (except for certain awards which require a shorter duration).
+7. Films must have been completed after 1st January 2018 with a maximum duration of 30 minutes including credits (except for certain awards which require a shorter duration).

 8. Films previously submitted for competition to past editions of the festival are not eligible for re-submission, unless withdrawn prior to programme announcement or at the festivals discretion.

-9. Films that have appeared in guest programmes at previous editions and completed on or after 1st January 2017 are still eligible to submit.
+9. Films that have appeared in guest programmes at previous editions and completed after 1st January 2018 are still eligible to submit.

-10. Encounters Festival does not require any premiere status.
+10. Encounters Festival does not require any premiere status, including online.

 REGISTRATION AND DATA PROTECTION

 12. There is a submission fee to enter your films to Encounters.
-These costs equate to the viewing and administration of the submission process.
-Reduced rates for multiple entries are offered, (see 19-21).
+These fees contribute to the viewing and administration of the submission process.
+Our fees ensure the festival can continue to run as we are a charity and rely on this income.
+Reduced rates for multiple entries are offered, (see items 19-21).

-13. Encounters does not have the capability to apply refunds.
+13. Encounters accepts submissions through a number of submission platforms (including but not limited to Withoutabox) but please ensure you only submit your film once as we do not have the capability to apply submission fee refunds.
 Discounts and waivers must be sought before the films have been submitted.

-14. The costs of submitting a film to the festival for 2018 remain at £20 for Early Bird submissions, £25 for standard submissions and £40 for late submissions
+14. The cost of submitting a film to the festival for 2019 remains at £20 for Early Bird, £25 for Regular and £40 for Late Submissions.

 15. A separate application is required for each film submission.
 For multiple entries, see information in items 19-21.